Freighter Specialty Cruises | Aranui, French Polyinesia | Bella Desgagnes at St. Lawrence Bay, Canada | Croatia Coastal Cruises

 Nevertheless, it all ended well with my graduation from the Nautical Academy in 1961 and, in 1968, from the Nautical College.
 The Nautical College Dubrovnik, 1965

-The Zenica, 12-passenger 4,000-ton general cargo ship, offered voyages from Croatia, Italy and Spain to Montreal and the Great Lakes ports since 1959, the year when new Seaway was opened.
+The Zenica, 12-passenger 4,000-ton general cargo ship, sailed from Croatia, Italy and Spain to Montreal and the Great Lakes ports since 1959, the year when new Seaway was opened.

 Sunny and warm day, but choppy seas